This post may contain eBay affiliate links. Please read our disclosure policy.

 1963 Pete Rose Topps RC with Pedro Gonzalez, Ken McMullen, and Al Weis #537

-On the subject of legends, the Pete Rose RC from 1963 is another card that has to be included if you’re looking for risk-free baseball card investments.
+Regarding legends, the Pete Rose RC from 1963 is another card that must be included if you want risk-free baseball card investments.

 It has a bright yellow background, with players’ heads found in red circles.
-The betting scandal that took place 30 years ago casts a wide shadow and leads to the issue of Rose’s possible reinstatement and election to the Hall of Fame.
-It’s unlikely at present, although it would likely cause his RC prices to rise.
+The betting scandal 30 years ago casts a wide shadow and leads to the issue of Rose’s possible reinstatement and election to the Hall of Fame.
+It’s unlikely, although it would cause his RC prices to rise.
 In any case, it’s still incredibly popular with collectors.

 1986 Barry Bonds Topps Traded Tiffany #11T